In the next paragraphs we clarify:

 - what to do with the authors of the original studies

 - what we expect when you consider submitting your replication study to IREE

 1. What are the aims of replications?

-Analyzing random variables which are drawn from random samples means that outcomes will result with certain probabilities depending on the underlying distribution.
+Analysing random variables which are drawn from random samples means that outcomes will result with certain probabilities depending on the underlying distribution.
 Thus, empirical analyses produce unlikely results from time to time which do not withstand slight changes in the data or method.

 Also, working with data is challenging and requires a lot of attention to details.
 Nevertheless, all effort may not protect against unintended errors when generating data, creating working data sets, writing programming codes or even transferring numbers into manuscripts.

 Moreover, exact results depend to some extent on the chosen statistical software and its version.

 These factors may compromise the internal and external validity of empirical results.
 However, in order to stand on the shoulders of previous findings and to provide evidence-based advice to economic policy, researchers need to distinguish between valid findings and random or erroneous results.